Work Skills for Life students explore industry

 The Work Skills for Life short course is designed to support post-school-age students with permanent intellectual disabilities.

-The students have been exploring a range of industry areas as part of their Vocational Tasters unit, and the quick time-lapse videos below feature just a few of the hands-on creativity from recent class activities.
+The students have been exploring a range of industry areas as part of their Vocational Tasters unit, and the quick time-lapse videos below feature just some of the creativity from recent class activities.

 Disability Classroom Assistant, Laura, said the videos are a fantastic snapshot of the amazing skills, learning and hands-on experiences the students get from their classes here at Wodonga TAFE.

-"The students pictured here are exploring their chosen areas of vocation with hands-on learning", said Laura.
+"The students pictured here are exploring their chosen areas of vocation", said Laura.
 "And their amazing teachers make this happen for them by going above and beyond and sharing their own skills, knowledge, and and passion with our students."

 Within the Work Skills for Life course, students are supported to experience many opportunities to boost their confidence, learn new skills, meet new people, and engage with education and community.